ericinlinux/BDiSN_Assignment_5/source/ASSIGNMENT_05.md

 ----

 Now we would like to introduce the notion of centrality of nodes within a network.
 There are various types of measures of the centrality of a node that determines the relative importance of a node in the network.
-In the current network the centrality of the node would represent the popularity or influentially of the girl within the group.
+In the current network the centrality of the node would represent the popularity of the girl within the group.
 Various methods of calculating the centrality include:

 * **Degree centrality:** the number of edges a node has determines the centrality value;
 * **Closeness centrality:** the sum of the shortest paths of node s to all other nodes determines the closeness centrality value;